madmicio/Fingerprints-reader-R503---R502-esp8266-mqtt-Home-Assistant/README.md

 in the saver project it is used to store the user name and associate it with the reader id.

-copy the script code in your script-file or in your script section
+copy the [script](https://github.com/madmicio/Fingerprints-reader-R503---R502-esp8266-mqtt-Home-Assistant/tree/main/home_assistant) code in your script-file or in your script section

-copy the script code in your script-file or in your script section
+copy the [sensor](https://github.com/madmicio/Fingerprints-reader-R503---R502-esp8266-mqtt-Home-Assistant/tree/main/home_assistant) code in your script-file or in your script section

 ## OR